 - Advanced software to manage your campaigns

 - Email services to collect and message your subscribers

 The costs for each of these can vary wildly, and add up!
 Unless you have a money tree in your backyard, it’s important to budget carefully.
 Which you need and when you need them will entirely depend on your situation.
 The question is, what are your potential earnings as a serious blogger?

 As we mentioned before, professional bloggers average about $138,046 in annual profit.
 On the other side of that, we have serious bloggers who aren’t yet professionals earning an average of $9,497.
 That’s nothing to scoff at either, but it’s worth noting you probably shouldn’t start out by quitting your job.
 These are bloggers who are serious enough to earn cash but haven’t broken through to make a full-time career of blogging.
-You can learn more about the blogging industry by reading the complete State of the Blogging Industry 2017.

 Finally, do consider how much time you’ll need to invest on a regular basis to keep your blog going.
 It takes a fairly experienced blogger at least an hour to write 1,000 words.
 That doesn’t include the time generating your post ideas, planning them into a schedule, creating the outline, and then actually formatting it for publishing afterwards.

 Focus On Strategy and Subscribers